 The staff of the Division of Student Affairs will assist in the proper implementation of these policies.
 Complaints and charges of violations will be investigated and forwarded to the Director of Campus Life or his designee.

-Note: These policies apply to associate groups, interest groups, pledges, associate member classes, and generally any activity associated with any student organization registered by the university.
+Note: These policies apply to associate groups, interest groups, new/associate member classes, and generally any activity associated with any student organization registered by the university.

-Each organization must file with the adviser of the appropriate governing body by October 1 of each year a signed copy of the following policies:
+Each organization must file with the Office of Fraternity and Sorority Life a signed copy of the following policies by the specified date:

 Failure to provide these documents may result in University recognition being withdrawn from the organization.

-Chapters shall submit a Greek Life Standards semi-annual evaluation by that last day of finals each semester.
+Chapters shall submit a Fraternity & Sorority Life Standards semi-annual evaluation by that last day of finals each semester.
 Each chapter must attain the required score specified in the program guidelines in order to maintain official recognition.
 The guidelines are available by clicking here.

-Social fraternities and sororities that operate a chapter house are required to maintain safe and sanitary physical conditions in the chapter house in accordance with University, state, and local regulations, and provide a comfortable home for the members of the chapter and maintain it in keeping with general standards of good housekeeping and exterior upkeep characteristic of the campus and residential neighborhood environment.
+Social fraternities and sororities are required to maintain safe and sanitary physical conditions in the local community in accordance with with university, state, and local regulations.
+Additionally, chapters should provide a comfortable home for the members of the chapter and maintain it in keeping with general standards of good housekeeping and exterior upkeep characteristic of the campus and residential neighborhood environment.

 - Front yard kept clean and maintained (grass cut, bushes trimmed, free of litter of debris).